British hardened field defences of World War II: Lincolnshire three-bay

 Found only in Lincolnshire, this type has become known as a Lincolnshire three-bay pillbox.
-It is essentially a modification of the FW3 type 23 having an open light anti-aircraft position in the centre and fully enclosed bays at either end.
+It is essentially a modification of the FW3 Type 23, having an open light anti-aircraft position in the centre and fully enclosed bays at either end.
 44 examples of this type remain extant.

 Dover Quad

 Pillbox Type: Dover Quad.
 Note square plan with wide embrasures.
-The extent of the overhanging roof shown as a dotted line.
+The extent of the overhanging roof is shown as a dotted line.